nutanix-cloud-native/opendocs/docs/gpt-in-a-box/vm/v0.3/validated_models.md

-# Supported Models for Kubernetes Version
+# Validated Models for Virtual Machine Version

-GPT-in-a-Box currently supports a curated set of HuggingFace models Information pertaining to these models is stored in the ```llm/model_config.json``` file.
+GPT-in-a-Box has been validated on a curated set of HuggingFace models.
+Information pertaining to these models is stored in the ```llm/model_config.json``` file.

-The Supported Models are :
+The Validated Models are :

 | Model Name | HuggingFace Repository ID |
 | --- | --- |